Mubashirr101/The_Automator/README.md

 I plan to scale The Automator to include features like real-time data analysis, interactive dashboards, and support for multiple file formats.
 The ultimate goal is to make data analysis accessible to everyone, regardless of their technical expertise.

 ---

+**NOTE:** This is project is in-development and the above mentioned features are being added gradually.